Follow these steps to apply as an Australian domestic student (q-student).

 Are you an Indian or international student?
 View the application information for i-students.

-Step 1: Find a project
+• Step 1: Find a project

-Projects are advertised on our website when applications open.
-You can apply for up to two projects in each application round.
 You cannot propose your own or apply directly to a school or department.

 Each available project includes a project title and description, details of the supervision team, expected student background and other key project information.

-Step 3: Check your eligibility
+• Step 2: Check your eligibility

 All q-student applicants must meet the following minimum entry requirements to be eligible to apply for the program.